2003 Somaliland presidential election: District elections

 The district council elections in December 2002 not only served to elect the local council members, but also determined which three political associations would gain enough popular support to be able to nominate presidential candidates.
 The elections also acted as a test for the newly founded Somaliland Electoral Commission (SEC).
 The SEC had been established in December 2001 through a series of Electoral Laws composed of 66 articles, setting the rules, regulations, and expected conduct for democratic elections moving forward.
-To help the SEC with the elections, the European Commission sent technical consultants, funded voter education and trained election workers and NGOs to assist wth the local elections, despite Somaliland's lack of international recognition.
+To help the SEC with the elections, the European Commission sent technical consultants, funded voter education and trained election workers and NGOs to assist with the local elections, despite Somaliland's lack of international recognition.

 The district council elections were largely considered a success, despite some problems.
 Authorities in Puntland, another autonomous region of Somalia that disputes some territorial boundaries with Somaliland, threatened the election.
 Because of security concerns, 74 polling stations out of 800 were closed In Eastern Saang and Sool.
 Most of the problems in the election could be attributed to the newly founded SEC, rather than security concerns.
 Though reports of double voting and ballot stuffing were present and there were problems due to an undereducated and mostly illiterate voting population, international observers from Denmark, Sweden, Kenya, South Africa and Britain confirmed that the elections were well conducted and successful, noting the high turnout of female voters and the organization of the electoral officials.

 The United Peoples' Democratic Party (UDUB) gained 40.8% of the overall vote in the district elections, followed by The Peace Unity and Development Party (Kulmiye) which gained 18.9%, and The Justice and Welfare Party (UCID) which gained 11.2%.
 Members elected outside of these political parties were forced to change political affiliation.
 Sool (where many polling stations closed for security concerns) was the only one of the six regions in Somaliland where UDUB did not win a plurality of the vote.
 UDUB's success can be attributed to its incumbency, superior financial resources and its advantageous clan ties.
 It was also considered the more conservative, stable choice.